JuliaLang/Pkg.jl/docs/src/artifacts.md

 As a motivating example, let us imagine that we are writing a package that needs to load the [Iris machine learning dataset](https://archive.ics.uci.edu/ml/datasets/iris).
 While we could just download the dataset during a build step into the package directory, and many packages currently do precisely this, that has some significant drawbacks:

-* First, it modifies the package directory, making package installation stateful, which we'd like to avoid.
+* First, it modifies the package directory, making package installation stateful, which we want to avoid.
   In the future, we would like to reach the point where packages can be installed completely read-only, instead of being able to modify themselves after installation.

 * Second, the downloaded data is not shared across different versions of our package.
   If we have three different versions of the package installed for use by various projects, then we need three different copies of the data, even if it hasn't changed between those versions.
-Moreover, each time we upgrade or downgrade the package, unless we do something clever (and probably brittle), we will have to download the data again.
+  Moreover, each time we upgrade or downgrade the package, unless we do something clever (and probably brittle), we have to download the data again.

 With artifacts, we will instead check to see if our `iris` artifact already exists on-disk and only if it doesn't will we download and install it, after which we can bind the result into our `Artifacts.toml` file: